 - What conflicts or challenges might arise with this project?

-- What type of map will be most useful for our company?
+- Which type of map will be most useful for our company?

 2. Setting Objectives